reazen/relude-parse/README.md

 )
 |> runParser("127.0.0.1");

+// With a monadic flow, another technique is to map each successive result into
+// an ever-expanding tuple, and pass the values along that way.
+This allows you
+// to have a more flat structure, at the
+// expense of wrapping and unwrapping tuples at each step.

 // Using <$> and <*> (with <* and *> helpers)
 // Our make function is (int, int, int, int) => IPv4
 // The first map <$> creates a `Parser.t((int, int, int) => IPv4)`